-The Most Reverend Gregory M. Aymond, Archbishop of New Orleans, will celebrate a mass in honor of Saint Pio at 8 a.m. in the Chapel at Notre Dame Seminary.
-The Saint Pio Foundation, which is sponsoring the tour, will provide books and items related to Padre Pio in the entryway of the seminary.
+On Saturday, August 27, 2022, the Most Reverend Gregory M. Aymond, Archbishop of New Orleans, will celebrate a mass in honor of Saint Pio at 8 a.m. in the Chapel of Our Lady of the Immaculate Conception at Notre Dame Seminary (seating is limited).

 St. Pio was born on May 25, 1887 in Pietrelcina, Italy, and baptized Francesco Forgione.
 He first expressed his desire for priesthood at age 10.
 In order to pay for the preparatory education, his father, Grazio Forgione, immigrated to the United States in 1899, where he worked for several years.